16.7 kWh *Useable Battery

 All about the Smart ForTwo Electric Drive

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Smart ForTwo Electric Drive was available from March 2017 until April 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Smart ForTwo Electric Drive.

-The Smart ForTwo Electric Drive has a Recommend Retail Price (RRP) of £20,565 and an On The Road Price (OTR) of £20,920.
+The Smart ForTwo Electric Drive had a Recommend Retail Price (RRP) of £20,565 and an On The Road Price (OTR) of £20,920.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Smart ForTwo Electric Drive is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
+The Smart ForTwo Electric Drive was eligible for a Plug-In Car Grant (PICG) of £4,500.
 The OTR Price including the PICG for the Smart ForTwo Electric Drive is £16,420.

 Drivetrain and Performance

 The Smart ForTwo Electric Drive is a full electric vehicle (BEV).
 The maximum power of the Smart ForTwo Electric Drive is 60 kW (80 hp).
 The maximum torque is 118 lb-ft.
 The Smart ForTwo Electric Drive is rear wheel drive and can accelerate from 0 to 62 miles per hour in 11.5 seconds.
 The top speed is 81 mph.